 Central States Indemnity Insurance is a subsidiary member of the Berkshire Hathaway Inc. family of companies and offers a variety of supplemental Medicare plans.
 Central States covers over 1 million members nationwide.

 Founded in 1932 under the name Central States Health & Life Insurance Co. of Omaha.
 They offer insurance policies in 48 states.
-Central States offers Medicare Supplement plans for people who are eligible to enroll in the Federal government’s program for seniors and disabled individuals.
+CSI offers Medicare Supplement plans for people who are eligible to enroll in the Federal government’s program for seniors and disabled individuals.

 Central States Medicare Supplement Plans